 We all need to reflect more.
 It is one of the most powerful learning tools, to self-assess and reflect on what we’ve learned, done, and need to do.
 Have students reflect multiple times a day, and keep it short at first.
 This time of “taking a moment” will revitalize their minds and keep a daily practice of thinking about thinking.
 Too many?
 Start small.
 Try a few (or just one) in your class every day and then begin “stacking” the habits as you master the daily practice with one of them.
 Remember, these can also be combined in many ways/shapes/forms but the key is to do it daily and make it stick.

-What habits are you starting this year with your learners?
-Share them up in the comments!
+What habits are you doing this year with your learners?
+Share them in the comments!

 And get new posts every week by email.